 A converter will be displayed on the screen.
 You will need 180 S-chips to obtain 1 Tear of Themis.
 Tap on the “+” button to increase the number of tears you need.
 The number of S-chips required to get tears will also increase.
 So if you want 2 tears, you will have to shell out 360 S-Chips.

 Here are some ways to obtain free S-Chips in Tears of Themis:

 Login to play the game every day to obtain daily sign-in rewards.
 You will receive S-chips on certain days.
-The sign-in rewards schedule change every month, so always pay attention to the dates and claim your rewards.
+The sign-in rewards schedule changes every month, so always pay attention to the dates and claim your rewards.

-Complete all levels in the main story to get S-chips as first clear rewards.
+Complete all levels in the main story to get S-chips as the first clear rewards.
 Certain levels, such as debate levels, and the all-important trial level grants these as rewards.

 Finish daily and story “quests” to obtain s-chips.
 Complete quests in the daily section to open gift boxes, which may contain s-chips.
 Finish certain story quests to get s-chips as rewards.